• Skip to main content

 An amputation is a long-term, permanent injury with long-term effects and consequences, including potential ongoing pain and discomfort, additional surgeries, and prostheses that require regular maintenance and replacement throughout the person’s life.

-Compensation we can seek for you and your family
+Compensation our attorneys can seek for you and your family

 The purpose of pursuing compensation for your injuries is to provide coverage for you and your family for the many costs and damages that will be associated with your injuries–these are called “damages”.
 The goal of damages is “to be made whole”, a legal term that describes recovering the full amount in compensation to which you are entitled, including the following: